 Jumbo Loans exceed the maximum loan amounts established by Fannie Mae and Freddie Mac conventional loan limits.
-Rates on jumbo loans are typically higher than conforming loans.
+For borrowers with good credit, Jumbo loan mortgage rates are similar to rates on conventional loans.
 Jumbo Loans are typically used to buy more expensive homes and high-end custom construction homes.

 Loan limits are established by county, so loans may be considered "jumbo loans" at different loan amounts in different areas.

 Jumbo mortgage financing allows borrowers to obtain more expensive housing and financing at favorable rates and terms.
 Although the loan process for jumbo loans is very similar to that of conventional and government lending, jumbo mortgage loans often have slightly stricter guidelines, such as a larger down payment, higher FICO scores, or reserve requirements.

 Jumbo Mortgage FAQ's

 Are Jumbo Mortgage Rates Higher?